jasoncable/i-can-program-too/manuscript/Chapter10.md

 A> I mentioned matrix math as one use case of overloading operators.
 Another would be representing things that cannot be represented in decimal form.
 The imperial system of measurements is one target.
 You could create a `Distance` class that allows for storing and performing operations on miles, feet, inches, etc.  We will be using an example that looks at another non-decimal system, old English money, mostly because the author likes old movies and Dickens.
 Before you do something like this on your own, search GitHub and NuGet to see if it has already been accomplished.
 We will be implementing this from scratch and improving on it throughout this book.
 A>
 A> For reference, there are 12 pennies \(or pence\) in a shilling and 20 shillings in a pound.
-For simplicity we're ignoring amounts less than a penny.
+For simplicity we're ignoring amounts less than a penny.  **This solution does not handle negative amounts.**

     public static PreDecimalAmount operator +(PreDecimalAmount a,
         PreDecimalAmount b)